woodpecker-ci/woodpecker/docs/docs/30-administration/11-forges/30-gitea.md

 ## Gitea on the same host

 If you have Gitea also running on the same host within a container, make sure the agent does have access to it.
 The agent tries to clone using the URL which Gitea reports through its API.
-For simplified connectivity, it helps to add the woodpecker agent to the same docker network as Gitea is in:
+For simplified connectivity, you should add the woodpecker agent to the same docker network as Gitea is in.
+Otherwise, the communication should go via the `docker0` gateway (usually 172.17.0.1).

+To configure the Docker network if the network's name is `gitea`, configure it like this:

 ```diff
 # docker-compose.yml